iperez-dev/iperez-dev/README.md

 - 🔭 I’m currently working at [Bermello Ajamil and Partners](https://ba-cruise-facilities.netlify.app/)
 - 🔭 Here is a link to my [Professional Portfolio](https://iperez-dev.netlify.app/)
 - 🌱 I’m currently learning Ai Development
-- 👯 I’m looking to collaborate on Ai Develop
+- 👯 I’m looking to join a extraordinary engineering team

 ### 🧰 Languages and Tools